Advanced configuration

 Open the CMD prompt and run the following cURL command to generate an authentication token to interact with the IAM APIs:

-credentials with the actual admin credentials.
+<admin-username>and<admin-password>with the actual Keycloak master realm admin user credentials.
 The response includes the token value.

-with the token obtained in the previous step.Modify the list of
+<ACCESS_TOKEN>with the token obtained in the previous step.Replace

-You have successfully added new email domains to the Data Catalog safe list so that users with new email domains can log in to Data Catalog.
+New email domains have been added to the Data Catalog safe list, and users with those domains can now sign in successfully.

-Set up email server to send Data Catalog notifications
+Set up an email server to send Data Catalog notifications

 To set up Data Catalog to send email notifications to users, you can configure any Simple Mail Transfer Protocol (SMTP) server that meets your needs.